GatsbyCentral/gatsbycentral.com/gatsby/content/plugins/gatsby-awesome-pagination.md

 # Awesome Pagination for Gatsby

-Love Gatsby, wanna paginate.
+Love Gatsby, wanna paginate?!
 Sweet, that's exactly what this package is for.

 We differ from other pagination options as follows:

 * Don't abuse context to pass data into components
 * Pass only pagination context via context
 * Provide helpers for next / previous links

-There are 2 types of pagination.
-You have 80 blog posts and you want to show them 15 at a time on pages like /blog, /blog/2, /blog/3, etc. You do this with paginate().
-Then on each blog post, you want to link to the previous and next blog posts.
-You do this with createPagePerItem().

 ## Download
 * [NPM](https://www.npmjs.com/package/gatsby-awesome-pagination)